|

 H. Auden, and Christopher Fry, poets who managed a modernization of verse drama

 that gave it greater credibility and a potential for development.
+Unfortunately, with but few exceptions, the

-great verse drama has not as yet fulfilled itself.
+bright promise of this period for a great verse drama has not as yet fulfilled

 Rather, from today’s perspective, the chief